taskett/taskett/_posts/2019-11-28-year_review.md

 Now that I'm not distracting myself with constant travel, I find myself in more and more hours of stillness, and while it still is scary and awful, it’s nowhere near as bad as it was.

-For that same reason, I’ve taken a really long break from any side hustles or related projects. **I’ll be able to create from a healthy place sometime in the future (same for traveling), but for now, working on those things is a way to medicate myself** so I don’t have to work through the issues that got me to such a bad place to begin with.
+For that same reason, I’ve taken a really long break from any side hustles or related projects. **I’ll be able to create from a healthy place sometime in the future (same for traveling), but for now, working on those things is a way to medicate myself** so I can avoid working through the issues that got me to such a bad place to begin with.

 ### I struggle with codependency.